Skip to main content

 Institutional Investor is proud to recognize leaders within the allocator community for their outstanding contributions to portfolio development at the second annual AlphaEdge Recognition Dinner.
 Prior to the event, we sat down with Yokasta Segura-Baez, whose firm, ArcLight Capital Partners, is recognized in the category of Outstanding LP-GP Partnerships.

-At ArcLight, a Boston-based, $8 billion+ infrastructure asset manager, Yokasta focuses on Investor Relations and Fundraising.
+At ArcLight, a manager whose funds have invested $28 billion in infrastructure, Yokasta focuses on Investor Relations and Fundraising.

 The following has been edited for length and clarity.